Holographic Thermodynamics Requires a Chemical Potential for Color: Thermodynamics of large- theories

 The variation of $C$ in \eqref{fieldtheoryfirstlaw} moves one away from the original field theory content to a theory with a different number of degrees of freedom.
 On the other hand, for variations which only compare different thermodynamic states within the same theory, the variable $C$ is kept fixed.
 Hence, depending on the ensemble, the central charge could be varied or fixed in the fundamental equation of thermodynamics.
 However, we observe next that the central charge necessarily has to appear in the large-$N$ Euler relation.

 The entropy and conserved quantities scale with the central charge for high-energy states, $S,B_i \sim C$, reflecting the contribution from all the degrees of freedom.
-Thus, the energy function obeys the following scaling relation
+Thus, the energy function obeys the following scaling relation:

-with $\alpha$ a dimensionless scaling parameter.
+with $\alpha$ being a dimensionless scaling parameter.
 This means that in the deconfined phase of large-$N$ theories on compact spaces the energy is not an extensive function.
 Differentiating with respect to $\alpha$ and putting $\alpha=1$ leads to the Euler equation

 Notice that pressure and volume do not appear in this Euler equation, since the volume does not generically scale with~$C$.
-It does scale with $C$ in the infinite-volume limit of CFTs, i.e. $pV\! =\!- \mu C $ as $V \to \infty$ (see Appendix~C).
-By varying this relation and employing the fundamental variational equation~\eqref{fieldtheoryfirstlaw}, we find a slightly unusual Gibbs-Duhem equation
+It does scale with $C$ in the infinite-volume limit of CFTs, i.e., $pV\! =\!- \mu C $ as $V \to \infty$ (see Appendix~\ref{appA}).
+In that limit the energy becomes an extensive function, satisfying $E(\alpha S,\alpha V, \alpha B_i)= \alpha E(S,V, B_i)$.
+By varying the Euler relation \eqref{holographiceuler} and employing the fundamental variational equation~\eqref{fieldtheoryfirstlaw}, we find a slightly unusual Gibbs-Duhem equation

 The variation of volume (instead of pressure) features in this equation, since the Euler relation does not involve a $pV$ term.

 Furthermore, in the grand canonical ensemble the thermodynamic potential or free energy is defined as